lorismaz/n8n-workflow-builder/README.md

 - Reintroduction of npx support.
 - Additional tools and workflow features.
 - Further enhancements to deployment and scaling.
+- Cache for node information to reduce GitHub API calls.
+- More detailed node parameter documentation.

 ## License